Topics: Meaningful Use Stage 2, Practice Management, Medical Billing Company

 Balance billing has been a hot-button issue for years, and is being a more contentious concern.
 Why?
 Due to the rise of high-deductible health plans, especially those purchased on state or national healthcare exchanges, patients are increasingly budgeting for the personal financial responsibilities associated with their care and treatment.
 Since out-of-network specialists (usually anesthesiologists or surgical assistants) often participate in procedures without a patient’s knowledge or choice, patients feel exploited when they learn that they were charged extra simply because an out-of-network specialist walked into the room while they were unconscious.
 Given these circumstances, patients and legislators alike are taking increasing note of when and why surprise billing occurs.

+Among doctors, medical associations, and healthcare groups, however, balanced billing is typically viewed as an unfortunate reality of the healthcare system, but not necessarily as a flaw.
 Balance bills earn healthcare providers - especially hospitals - billions of dollars every year to their revenue cycle management.
 And if an insurer doesn’t cover the full costs of a service, or even a substantial percentage, who should be responsible?
 To providers, it’s obvious the patient is responsible for the rest.
-Beyond charging fair rates and helping patients pay in installments, there’s little else to be done.
+Beyond charging fair rates and helping patients pay in installments, some claim, there’s little else to be done.

-Keeping those potential changes in mind, now may be a good time to get your financial house in order to make sure your medical billing effectiveness (balance or otherwise) is operating at its optimal level.
+Keeping these potential changes in mind, now may be a good time to get your financial house in order to make sure your medical billing effectiveness (balance or otherwise) is operating at its optimal level.
 If you’re not being paid as much from payers as you should, contact a trusted medical billing company to see how they can help you.

 ...and if you need help from a medical billing company...